-As described in detail in the sections that follow, the regulatory framework for nitrogen discharges consists of the Nitrogen Discharge Limit plus four components related to land application of dairy waste, three components related to waste retention ponds, and one component related to the provision of alternative water supplies.
-The Central Valley Water Board must incorporate the Nitrogen Discharge Limit and specific requirements that implement each of the components in the revised general waste discharge requirements.
+As described in detail in the Sections that follow, the regulatory framework for nitrogen discharges consists of the Nitrogen Discharge Limit plus eight separate general components.
+There are four components related to land application of dairy manure, three components related to manure retention ponds, and one component related to the provision of alternative water supplies.
+The Central Valley Water Board must incorporate the Nitrogen Discharge Limit in its revised dairy general waste discharge requirements and include specific implementation requirements that correspond to each of the components in Water Code section 13267 Orders (13267 Order), the interim revised general dairy waste discharge requirements, or the final revised general dairy waste discharge requirements, which we discuss below.
 Collectively, the specific implementation requirements must be designed to result in dairy operators complying with the Nitrogen Discharge Limit by the conclusion of a time schedule.

 For the Nitrogen Discharge Limit, the whole-farm nitrogen accounting component, and the alternative water supply component, we specify how they are to be implemented and incorporated into the revised dairy general waste discharge requirements.
-For the remaining land application components and the waste retention pond components, the Central Valley Water Board has some discretion to select the specific implementation requirements that will be incorporated into the revised dairy general waste discharge requirements.
-As we explain below, however, we have developed, or in some cases will develop, proposed implementation requirements for the Central Valley Water Board’s consideration for most of the land application components and all of the waste retention pond components.
+For the remaining land application components and the manure retention pond components, the Central Valley Water Board has some discretion to select the specific implementation requirements.
+As we explain below, however, we have developed, or in some cases will develop, proposed implementation requirements for the Central Valley Water Board’s consideration for most of the land application components and all of the manure retention pond components.
 We direct the Central Valley Water Board to evaluate our proposed implementation requirements along with a reasonable range of alternative implementation requirements, all of which must be designed to achieve compliance with the Nitrogen Discharge Limit.
-While we direct the Central Valley Water Board to treat our proposed implementation requirements as the preferred options for the purposes of evaluation, the Central Valley Water Board has the discretion to select alternative implementation requirements if it finds that those alternative implementation requirements will result in dairy waste discharges achieving compliance with the Nitrogen Discharge Limit within the revised dairy general waste discharge requirement’s time schedule, discussed below at section III.A.2.
+While we direct the Central Valley Water Board to treat our proposed implementation requirements as the preferred options for the purposes of evaluation, the Central Valley Water Board has the discretion to select alternative implementation requirements tailored to each of the components if it finds that those alternative implementation requirements will result in dairy discharges achieving compliance with the Nitrogen Discharge Limit within the revised dairy general waste discharge requirement’s time schedule, discussed below at Section III.A.2.

+We recognize that it necessarily will require many years to develop the entire regulatory framework and fully implement in revised dairy general waste discharge requirements.
+In response to our October 1, 2024, draft order, we received comments from a range of interested parties expressing concern that requiring the development of the entire regulatory framework prior to the Central Valley Water Board issuing its revised dairy general waste discharge requirements could delay the adoption of any revised general dairy waste discharge requirements by seven years or more.
+Commenters suggested that program components be worked on concurrently where possible to accelerate the Central Valley Water Board’s adoption of the revised dairy general dairy waste discharge requirements.
+These concerns are well taken.
+In response, this order sets forth a phased approach for the Central Valley Water Board to implement the regulatory framework in order to minimize delay and ensure that enforceable steps are taken to achieve dairy manure discharge reductions as soon as possible, as described in Section III.A.6.

 Land Application